mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 </div></div>

 A bitcoin block consists of a header, followed by a list of transactions.
-The one shown here only has 3 transactions, but blocks containing thousands of transactions are most common.
+The block shown here only has 3 transactions, but blocks containing thousands of transactions are most common.

-Just as the bitcoin transactions are a string of characters, so is the block header.
-The header contains all the data needed to describe the block:
+Just as bitcoin transactions are a string of characters, so is the block header.
+The header contains all the data needed to uniquely identify the block:

 <div class="media-container"><div class="media-positioner">
     <div class="btc-header-definition">
+        <div class="btc-header-field">version</div>
         <div class="btc-header-field">previous block hash</div>
-        <div class="btc-header-field">nonce</div>
+        <div class="btc-header-field">merkle root</div>
         <div class="btc-header-field">timestamp</div>
-        <div class="btc-header-field">merkle root</div>
         <div class="btc-header-field">difficulty</div>
+        <div class="btc-header-field">nonce</div>
     </div>
     <div class="media-caption">the bitcoin block header</div>
 </div></div>

+The remainder of this article is devoted to explaining what each of these fields is.
+Section 2 will explain what the previous block hash and section 3 will give an explanation of

 ## 2. the bitcoin blockchain